Skip to main content

 this.services: allows to call any service that is modeled within a domain or integration namespace.
 Returns an entity or a list of entities which can be then mapped to the response of the API operation.

-1. Loop over orders which have been returned by domain service in order to transform them to Schema "Order" from our API namespace:
+4. Loop over orders which have been returned by domain service in order to transform them to Schema "Order" from our API namespace:

-// initialize response as an empty list
+// initialize the response body as an empty array of api schema orders

-this.response.body = [];
+const apiOrders = [];

 for (const order of orders) {